iq-coryp/documentation-testing/pages/api/glossary.md

 ### Classification Tree

-A {{classificationtree}} is a hierarchical structure describing a taxonomy of {{products}}.
+A {{classificationtree}} is a hierarchical structure describing a taxonomy of {{products}} (i.e. an industry).
 Classification Trees are relatively static, and rarely change.

 ### Credit Account